fire-ant/capi-quickstart/README.md

 Once you have finished you can delete the workload cluster with `kubectl delete -f docker-quickstart.yaml`.

 remove the mgmt cluster with `ctlptl apply -f capi-mgmt.yaml`.

+### Vcluster

+Follow the same steps as above, replacing 'docker' with vcluster.